swellstores/swell-js/README.md

 #### Create a new address

 Create a new address entry for an account.
+Returns the newly created address object.

 ```javascript
 await swell.account.createAddress({